 Genmab (GMAB) Received its Third Buy in a Row

-After RBC Capital and Morgan Stanley gave Genmab (NASDAQ: GMAB) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Ram Selvaraju reiterated a Buy rating on Genmab today and set a price target of $29.00.
-The company’s shares closed last Wednesday at $25.53, close to its 52-week high of $26.62.
+After H.C.
+Wainwright and Morgan Stanley gave Genmab (NASDAQ: GMAB) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Kennen MacKay maintained a Buy rating on Genmab today and set a price target of $27.00.
+The company’s shares closed last Thursday at $26.80.

-According to TipRanks.com, Selvaraju is a 5-star analyst with an average return of 18.8% and a 52.3% success rate.
-Selvaraju covers the Healthcare sector, focusing on stocks such as Black Diamond Therapeutics, Biospecifics Technologies, and Springworks Therapeutics.
+According to TipRanks.com, MacKay is a 5-star analyst with an average return of 10.5% and a 53.8% success rate.
+MacKay covers the Healthcare sector, focusing on stocks such as Alexion Pharmaceuticals, BioMarin Pharmaceutical, and Five Prime Therapeutics.

-Currently, the analyst consensus on Genmab is a Strong Buy with an average price target of $29.50, a 18.5% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Genmab with a $28.67 average price target, representing a 9.1% upside.
 In a report issued on April 23, Credit Suisse also initiated coverage with a Buy rating on the stock.

 See today’s analyst top recommended stocks >>